AionNext/BizCod/Programming Guide/Distributed Data Types/README.md

 # Distributed Data Types

-Abstract data Types (DDT) prvides convenient way to deal with specific data structures that
+Distributed Data Types (DDT) prvides convenient way to deal with specific data structures that are available in a distributed environments

 * Map
 * Multimap